 Is your task buying some copy paper for the office?
 If you need some help, you’ve come to the right place.
 Before I worked on copiers I thought paper was just paper.
 I didn’t know much beyond paper size.
 Although once you add weight, brightness and type that covers the most important properties of copy paper.
 Inkjet printer paper, laser printer paper, and transfer paper are covered elsewhere.

-Standard copy paper sizes around here are Letter (8.5×11), Legal (8.4×14), Ledger (11×17) and Statement (5.5x 8.5).
+Standard copy paper sizes around here are Letter (8.5×11), Legal (8.4×14), Tabloid (11×17) and Statement (5.5x 8.5).
 Something to note is the last two standard sizes are double and half the letter size.
 Elsewhere in the world A3, A4, B4 are standard copy paper sizes.
 A4 is closest to Letter, A3 closest to Ledger, and B4 close to Legal.
 Don’t worry, there won’t be a quiz later.
 Just remember there are 3 major standard sizes depending on your country.
 The majority of copiers will use Letter (or A4 respectively).

 A standard ream of copy paper is 500 sheets.
 Reams of special paper may vary.
 They may come in 25, 50, 150, or 250 sheet reams.
 Typically a case of paper will have 10 reams for 5,000 sheets of paper.
 Yet other cases will come with 8 reams for 4,000 sheets.

 Weight and Type